What is an SMS Bulk service? What are the different forms of bulk messaging and how do they work?

 What are the advantages of a bulk SMS service?

-4. Alphanumeric sender id provides better brand awareness.
+- An alphanumeric sender ID provides better brand awareness.
 Sending an SMS from the mobile device displays the sender’s mobile number.
-With SMS API, a service user can set a sender id based on the brand he wants to promote.
+With an SMS API, a service user can set a sender ID based on the brand they want to promote.

 How to use a software application and gateway for Bulk SMS?